 The Beauty Way, the Night Chant, the Mountain Way: different kinds of songs cure different kinds of illnesses.
 A Shooting Way ceremony might be used to cure an illness thought to have been caused by a snake, lightning, or arrows; a Lifeway may cure an illness caused by an accident; an Enemyway heals an illness believed to be caused by the ghosts of a non-Navajo.
 There even are songs for mental instability.

 Not long ago I learned that Navajos are not the only people on earth to recognize the power of the human voice.
 In places in Africa the people sing to broken bones in order to mend them.
-Yet the power of a song lies not in a tested, quantifiable, and clinical world and it will not be written about in The New England Journal of Medicine.
-It will not be discussed at meetings of the American Medical Association.
+Yet the power of a song lies not in a tested, quantifiable, and clinical world and it has not been written about in The New England Journal of Medicine.
+It has not been discussed at meetings of the American Medical Association.
 Many physicians, good ones, cringe at the very mention of it.

 Yet one afternoon, at the hospital where I worked as a surgeon in Gallup, New Mexico, singing was going on at the bedside of Charlie Nez.
 As I stood in a doorway, watching the medicine man leave, I was surprised to see the elderly man, who had stirred little in the preceding days, sit up straighter, and look attentive.
 I glanced at his chart: his heart rate was steady, and his blood pressure had stabilized.
 There was a new red flush of circulation in his cheeks.